Changing the Kernel During Training Leads to Double Descent in Kernel Regression: Conclusions

 \section{Conclusions}

-We generalized kernel gradient descent to non-constant kernels and addressed the implications for generalization.
+We generalized kernel gradient descent to non-constant kernels and addressed the implications this has on generalization.
 Based on our theoretical analysis, we proposed an update scheme for the bandwidth of the kernel during training, obtaining a method that combines zero training error with good generalization.
 We also related the bandwidth to model complexity and theoretically addressed the phenomenon of double descent as a function of model complexity.
-We verified our findings by experiments on real and synthetic data.
+On real and synthetic data, we demonstrated that decreasing the bandwidth during training leads to superior predictive performance, and verified our theoretical findings about double descent.

 Kernel regression with non-constant kernels opens up both for better performance on complicated data sets and for a better understanding of generalization as a function of model complexity.
 An interesting future line of research would be to try to apply our findings to other iteratively trained non-linear regression models.
 The obvious example would be neural networks, which are also known for combining zero training error with good generalization, and for displaying a double descent behavior.